xy2119/Brain_MRI_Image_Segmentation/README.md

 ```

 ## Future Work
-Exploring more advanced segmentation models, including SEP and FCBFormer refer to the paperwithcode leaderboard.
+Exploring more advanced segmentation models, like SEP and FCBFormer refer to the paperwithcode leaderboard.

 ## Contributing
 If you have any questions or suggestions towards this repository, feel free to contact me at xy2119@ic.ac.uk.